lupusorina/lupusorina.github.io/_pages/tutorials/time_discretization.md

 where $$\gamma_d$$ is the discrete discount factor.

 In practice most RL papers just treat the discrete discount factor $$\gamma_d$$ as a hyperparam between $$[0, 1)$$.
 But if you think in continuous time, there's a clean way to interpret it and compute the corresponding discrete $$\gamma_d$$.
 In fact, $$\gamma_c$$ has units of $$1/time$$, so it sets a natural timescale.
-This way, your algorithm is invariant to the discretization, rather than treating as a random tuning knob, like in every other RL paper.
+This way, your algorithm is invariant to the discretization, rather than treating $$\gamma_d$$ as a random tuning knob, like in every other RL paper.

 Ok, so how would you think about it?
 A good start is to say: after $$H$$ steps, future rewards contribute less than $$10\%$$ of their original weight.
 Let $$\epsilon=0.1$$, then

 $$
 e^{-\gamma_c H} = \epsilon,
 $$

 or

 $$
 \ln e^{-\gamma_c H} = \ln(\epsilon),
 $$

 with the final result being

 $$
 H = \frac{\ln(\frac{1}{\epsilon})}{\gamma_c}.
 $$

 So for $$\gamma_c = 0.1 s^{-1}$$, we get a horizon of $$H = 23$$ seconds.

 Let's compute $$\gamma_d$$, which is

 $$
 \gamma_d = e^{-\gamma_c \Delta t},
 $$